Goldilocks and the three bears shoebox stories!

 You will need to gather some cardboard inner tubes and a shoe-box as mentioned earlier and some brown packaging cards, and put them aside.

-These will be the main resources that you will need to make your characters and their home, as well as some other resources shown below in what you need.
+These will be the main resources you will need to make your characters and their home, as well as some other resources shown below.

 WHAT STORIES?

-Fairy tales are the familiar type of books that you would find in Nursery classes or have become classic tales that little ones start off with.
+Fairy tales are the familiar type of books you would find in a Nursery, in the early years or have become classic tales that little ones start with.

 Do you remember stories like:-